Société Nationale des Chemins de Fer Zaïrois: Collapse

 The company also operated the port at Kalemie and transport on Lake Tanganyika, and owned the port of Ilebo on the Kasai.

 A World Bank in 1993 blamed the failure of the projects to revive the network on the management of the SNCZ, which used the funds mainly to retain staff and hire new staff rather than to maintain the assets of the railway.

 The report noted that the railways might not be economically viable.

 Traffic volumes had been dropping due to reduced production by Gécamines, and political unrest in 1991 had disrupted the economy.

 The Benguela railway in Angola from Shaba to Lobito might also reopen and divert traffic.

 In 1995 prime minister Léon Kengo wa Dondo allowed foreign investment in some of the lines in an attempt to revive them.

 The Sizarail company was formed with 51% ownership from Belgian and South African investors and 49% government ownership.

 In November 1995 SNCZ/Holding was dissolved and operation of the railways was ceded to Sizarail.

 Sizarail invested $6 million in repairs to the lines from Lubumbashi to Ilebo and from Kamina to Kalemie.

-It earned $66 million gross revenues in its first year, with an profit of $1 million.
+It earned $66 million gross revenues in its first year, with a profit of $1 million.

 In 1997 the Alliance des Forces Démocratiques pour la Libération du Congo (AFDL) began a rebellion, which disrupted Sizarail operations.

 Sizarail was dissolved in 1997 and all operations were taken over by the Société nationale des chemins de fer du Congo (SNCC).

 In 1998 the Rassemblement Congolais pour la Démocratie (RCD) began its rebellion.

 The Second Congo War continued until 2003.

 When mining began to resume, transport of mineral exports was mostly through the road and rail networks of other southern African countries.